Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Abstract

 \section{Abstract}

-Machine Unlearning (MU) aims to remove the influence of specific data from a trained model, ensuring compliance with privacy regulations and user requests.
-While one line of existing MU methods relies on linear parameter updates via task vectors, they suffer from weight entanglement.
-In this work, we propose a novel MU framework called \textbf{M}ode \textbf{C}onnectivity \textbf{U}nlearning (MCU) that leverages mode connectivity to find unlearning pathways in a nonlinear manner.
+Machine Unlearning (MU) aims to remove the information of specific training data from a trained model, ensuring compliance with privacy regulations and user requests.
+While one line of existing MU methods relies on linear parameter updates via task arithmetic, they suffer from weight entanglement.
+In this work, we propose a novel MU framework called \textbf{M}ode \textbf{C}onnectivity \textbf{U}nlearning (MCU) that leverages mode connectivity to find an unlearning pathway in a nonlinear manner.
 To further enhance performance and efficiency, we introduce a parameter mask strategy that not only improves unlearning effectiveness but also reduces computational overhead.
 Moreover, we propose an adaptive adjustment strategy for our unlearning penalty coefficient to adaptively balance forgetting quality and predictive performance during training, eliminating the need for empirical hyperparameter tuning.
 Unlike traditional MU methods that identify only a single unlearning model, MCU uncovers a spectrum of unlearning models along the pathway.
-Additionally, MCU serves as a plug-and-play framework that seamlessly integrates with any existing MU methods, consistently improving unlearning efficacy.
-Extensive experiments on image classification benchmarks demonstrate that MCU achieves superior performance.
+Overall, MCU serves as a plug-and-play framework that seamlessly integrates with any existing MU methods, consistently improving unlearning efficacy.
+Extensive experiments on the image classification task demonstrate that MCU achieves superior performance.
+The code is available at \href{https://github.com/TIML-Group/Mode-Connectivity-Unlearning}{https://github.com/TIML-Group/Mode-Connectivity-Unlearning}.